StarLadder Budapest Major 2025: Playoffs stage

-The playoffs will be held at the MVM Dome in Budapest.
+The playoffs were held at the MVM Dome in Budapest.

 The top eight teams from Stage 3 advanced to a single-elimination bracket.
 Teams were seeded according to their final Buchholz score earned in Stage 3.
 Each match in the Playoffs Stage before the grand final is played in a best-of-three format, with the final being a best-of-five.

-The Playoffs Stage will be played between December 11 and December 14, 2025, at the MVM Dome.
+The Playoffs Stage was played between December 11 and December 14, 2025, at the MVM Dome.